Cervix Part 1

 SENTIREC, 2021

-PET CT not very helpful for detection of metastatic nodes; PPV of only 27% and sensitivity of 15%
+PET CT was not very helpful for metastatic nodes - PPV of only 27%, sensitivity of 15%

 Paraaortic Lymph Nodes